LAM has the following requirements to run:

 automatically in testing and the stable releases.
 You can

 apt-get install ldap-account-managerto install LAM on your server.
-Additionally, you may download the latest LAM Debian packages from the LAM homepage or the Debian package homepage.
+Additionally, you may download the latest LAM Debian/Ubuntu packages from the LAM homepage or the Debian package homepage.

 |There are RPM packages available on the LAM